DeShone Kizer

-DeShone Allen Kizer (/ˈkaɪzər/; born January 3, 1996) is an American football quarterback who is a free agent.
-He has played in the National Football League (NFL) for four seasons.
-He played college football at Notre Dame and was selected by the Cleveland Browns in the second round of the 2017 NFL Draft.
-Kizer served as the Browns' starter during his rookie season, but his tenure lasted only one year after he went winless and led the league in interceptions.
-Traded to the Green Bay Packers, he spent one season as a backup in 2018 and also held backup roles with the Las Vegas Raiders and Tennessee Titans.
+DeShone Allen Kizer (/ˈkaɪzər/; born January 3, 1996) is an American former professional football quarterback who played in the National Football League (NFL) for four seasons.
+He played college football for the Notre Dame Fighting Irish and was selected by the Cleveland Browns in the second round of the 2017 NFL draft.
+Kizer served as the Browns' starter during his rookie season, but his tenure lasted only one year after going winless and leading the league in interceptions.
+Kizer spent his last three seasons as a backup for the Green Bay Packers, Las Vegas Raiders, and Tennessee Titans.

-Early years
+Early life

 Kizer attended Central Catholic High School in Toledo, Ohio.
-Kizer was named the AP Ohio Division III co-offensive player of the year as a senior in 2013.
+He was named the Associated Press Ohio Division III co-offensive player of the year as a senior in 2013.
 A three-year starter, Kizer helped lead the Fighting Irish high school football team to a combined 34–6 overall record in 2011–13 (8–2 in playoff games), including a 14–1 record and Ohio Division II state title in 2012.

 In his career, Kizer's totals included 5,684 passing yards and 56 touchdowns to go with 1,211 rushing yards and 17 touchdowns.

-Considered a four-star recruit by Rivals.com, he was rated as the ninth best dual-threat quarterback prospect of his class.
-On June 11, 2013, Kizer announced his commitment to play college football at the University of Notre Dame.
+Considered a four-star recruit by Rivals.com, Kizer was rated as the ninth best dual-threat quarterback prospect of his class.
+On June 11, 2013, Kizer announced his commitment to play college football at the University of Notre Dame for the Fighting Irish.